richwynmorris/LS180/sql_revision_notes.md

 - **Name and define the three sublanguages of SQL and be able to classify different statements by sublanguage.**
 - What is DDL?

-    DDL is a sub-language of SQL and stands for **Data Definition Language.** This design language is used to create, manipulate and destroy tables and their design schema.
+    DDL is a sub-language of SQL and stands for **Data Definition Language.** This design language is used to create, manipulate and delete tables and their design schema.
 It is not concerned with the data contained within the table, only the structure and rules that govern the table itself.
 DDL uses the keywords **`CREATE`  , `DROP`  and `ALTER`.**

 - WHAT IS DML?

-    DML stands for **Data Manipulation Language** and is primary concerned with the insertion, retrieval, manipulation and deletion of data contained within a table's schema.
+    DML stands for **Data Manipulation Language** and is primary concerned with the insertion, retrieval, manipulation and deletion of data contained within a table and database.
 DML uses the `INSERT`, `SELECT` ,`UPDATE`, `DELETE` clauses to manage data within a table.

 - What is DCL?